bonomani/devmon/docs/TEMPLATES.md

 test have a `specs` file that specifies the template.

 ### The test folders
-Inside the `vendor-model` folder there are subfolders for each `test` . **This folder's name matters** as it's what appears as the test name on your Xymon server.
+Inside the `vendor-model` folder there are subfolders for each `test`.
+**The name of the test folder matters** as it's what appears as the test name on your Xymon server.

 ### Example
 For a `cpu` test on a `Cisco 2950` (vendor-model), these files are required: